ansys/pystk/doc/source/api/ansys/stk/core/stkobjects/aviator/ICruiseAirspeedAndProfileOptions.rst

 ICruiseAirspeedAndProfileOptions
 ================================

-.. py:class:: ICruiseAirspeedAndProfileOptions
+.. py:class:: ansys.stk.core.stkobjects.aviator.ICruiseAirspeedAndProfileOptions

    object

    Interface used to access the cruise airspeed options that also include a profile field.

-.. py:currentmodule:: ansys.stk.core.stkobjects.aviator
+.. py:currentmodule:: ICruiseAirspeedAndProfileOptions

 Overview
 --------